 Admittance guidance subject to WG discussion.
 The guidance below is predominantly from INT 23-01 and includes the current 10% admittance limits to both prior period adjusted capital and surplus and current period unadjusted capital and surplus.

-Reporting entities that meet the requirements of paragraph 25 are permitted to admit overall net negative IMR (collectively between the general accounts and all separate accounts) up to 10% of the reporting entity’s adjusted general account capital and surplus as required to be shown on the reporting entity’s statutory balance sheet for its most recently filed statement with the domiciliary state commissioner.
-Further, to safeguard from situations in which the company has experienced a decline in capital and surplus, the admittance of overall net negative IMR (collectively between the general account and all separate accounts) shall also not exceed 10% of the current period unadjusted capital and surplus.
+Reporting entities that meet the requirements of paragraph 25 are permitted to admit overall net negative IMR (collectively between the general accounts and all separate accounts) up to 10% of the reporting entity’s adjusted general account capital and surplus as required to be shown on the reporting entity’s statutory balance sheet for its most recently filed financial statement with the domiciliary state commissioner.
+Further, to safeguard from situations in which the reporting entity has experienced a decline in capital and surplus, the admittance of overall net negative IMR (collectively between the general account and all separate accounts) shall also not exceed 10% of the current period unadjusted capital and surplus.
 Reporting entities with net negative IMR that exceeds either admittance limit shall nonadmit the negative IMR that exceeds the allowable thresholds.
 Reporting entities are not required to admit any portion of net negative IMR in any account (general account or separate account).
 (IP P. 94)

-For the adjusted capital and surplus calculation: Capital and surplus shall be adjusted to exclude any admitted net positive goodwill, DP equipment and operating system software, net deferred tax assets and net negative IMR.
+For the adjusted capital and surplus calculation: Capital and surplus shall be adjusted to exclude any admitted net positive goodwill, electronic data processing (EDP) equipment and operating system software, net deferred tax assets (DTAs) and net negative IMR.
 The adjusted capital and surplus calculation shall reflect the most recently filed financial statements for all admitted components (e.g., a subtraction of admitted positive goodwill, EDP equipment/software, net DTAs and net negative IMR as reported in the third quarter financial statements to determine the limit for the annual financial statements.)

 For the unadjusted capital and surplus restriction: Reporting entities required to nonadmit net negative IMR that exceeds 10% of current period unadjusted capital and surplus are not required to recalculate the reconciliation of admitted negative IMR to the reported IMR reflected for principles-based reserving and cash flow testing pursuant to paragraph 25.c.
-Rather, any reconciliation difference from the admitted IMR originally captured based on the prior period adjusted capital and surplus 10% limit and what is admitted based on the 10% unadjusted current period limit shall be identified in the notes to the financial statements and in the actuarial opinion memorandum.
+Rather, any reconciliation difference from the admitted IMR originally determined based on the prior period adjusted capital and surplus 10% limit and what is admitted based on the 10% unadjusted current period limit shall be identified in the notes to the financial statements and in the actuarial opinion memorandum.

 Requirements to admit net negative IMR: (IP P. 95)

-Reporting entities admitting net negative IMR are required to have a risk-based capital (RBC) greater than 300% authorized control level (ACL) after an adjustment to total adjusted capital (TAC) that reflects a reduction to remove any admitted net positive goodwill, EDP equipment and operating system software, net deferred tax assets and net negative (disallowed) IMR.
+Reporting entities admitting net negative IMR are required to have a risk-based capital (RBC) greater than 300% authorized control level (ACL) after an adjustment to total adjusted capital (TAC) that reflects a reduction to remove any admitted net positive goodwill, EDP equipment and operating system software, net deferred tax assets and admitted net negative IMR.
 Compliance with this adjusted RBC calculation shall be affirmed for all quarterly and annual financial statements for which net negative IMR is reported as an admitted asset in the general or separate accounts.
 Reporting entities shall provide documentation to illustrate compliance with this requirement upon state regulator request.
 Reporting entities with an adjusted RBC calculation of 300% ACL or lower are not permitted to admit net negative IMR in the general or separate accounts.

 Reporting entities admitting any amount of net negative IMR shall fully complete the data-captured disclosures described in paragraph 29.
 If a reporting entity does not fully complete the data-captured disclosures the reporting entity shall nonadmit all net negative IMR.